 What Starbucks drink is good for digestion?

-Drinks that have ingredients such as peppermint, green tea, ginger, and lemon can help to ease digestion.
+Drinks with ingredients such as peppermint, green tea, ginger, and lemon can help ease digestion.
 Examples of Starbucks drinks with these ingredients are unsweetened iced green tea, chai tea, and honey citrus mint tea.

 Which coffee is best for pooping?